 2. Tenant parking.
-Tenants shall be provided with at least 3 off-street parking spaces for each manufactured home space.
+Tenants shall be provided with at least [3-three](#) off-street [private](#) parking spaces for each manufactured home space.
 Each parking space shall be hard surfaced and located so as to eliminate interference with access to parking areas provided for either manufactured homes or for public parking in the manufactured home park.

 3. Visitor and supplemental parking.
-In addition to parking spaces required for each manufactured home unit, there shall be provided for the manufactured home park: 1 visitor space for every 4 manufactured home spaces; and 1 supplemental parking or vehicle storage space for every 2 manufactured home spaces for the parking or storage of boats, recreational vehicles, and similar vehicles or equipment.
+In addition to parking spaces required for each manufactured home unit, [there shall be provided the park owner shall provide private parking spaces](#) for the manufactured home park: [1-one](#) visitor space for every [4-four](#) manufactured home spaces; and [1-one](#) supplemental parking or vehicle storage space for every [2-two](#) manufactured home spaces for the parking or storage of boats, recreational vehicles, and similar vehicles or equipment.